drtheodor/drtheodor.github.io/src/content/blog/writing-minecraft-mods-with-nix.md

 Now, open your project (if you haven't already), then go to `File > Project Structure`, in the popup go to "Project", and set the "SDK"  to the JDK from the "Detected SDKs" dropdown.
 This is the JDK that we've installed through the flake.

 Then, go to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle` and set "Gradle JVM" to be "Project SDK".

+If you're using direnv, make sure to exclude the `.direnv` folder by right-clicking on it, then clicking `Mark Directory As > Excluded`.

 You can re-open the IDE normally one.